costajob/app-servers/README.md

 ##### Considerations
 Elixir performance are pretty solid but not stellar.
 To be fair the BEAM VM (on which Elixir and Erlang runs) is not famous to be fast, but to grant reliability and resilience over a distributed system.
+VM memory consumption is good, thanks to the fact that only one process is created.

 ##### Concurrency and parallelism
 Elixir VM distributes the workloads on all of the available cores, thus supporting parallelism quite nicely.
-VM memory consumption is also under control.

 ### Nim asynchttpserver
 I used the Nim asynchttpserver module to implement a high performance asynchronous server.
-The only drawbacks is that Nim's asyncdispatch library is hard to use with threads, so the server runs on a single core only.
+Nim's asyncdispatch library is hard to use with threads, so the server runs on a single core only.

 ##### Bootstrap
 ```